 Objective: The objectives of this research are to: identify the key characteristics of international intermediaries to enable the private sector to develop impactful inclusive business strategies for improved food and nutrition security in East and West Africa; build capacity within the 2SCALE consortium on the roles and responsibilities that contribute to the effective development of collaborative networks for inclusive innovations in agribusiness clusters in East and West Africa; and establish a community of practice on impactful inclusive business development with international inclusive business intermediaries.

-Method: The research will be based on a case study strategy, and follows a quantitative and qualitative research approach to discover more about how the intermediary organizations could develop different roles over a certain period of time and at different levels of intervention.
-The methodology will combine historical and longitudinal study approaches and the intent is explanatory.
-The research will provide insights and propositions that can be tested, as is the case of other researches that focus on processes.
+Method: The research is based on a case study strategy, and follows a quantitative and qualitative research approach to discover more about how the intermediary organizations could develop different roles over a certain period of time and at different levels of intervention.
+The methodology combines historical and longitudinal study approaches and the intent is explanatory.
+The research provides insights and propositions that can be tested, as is the case of other researches that focus on processes.

 Countries: Nigeria, Republic of Côte d’Ivoire and Kenya.